WANT TO EARN EXTRA MONEY?

 On the Ibotta app you’ll find a list of available cash back offers at specific stores.
 Take a picture of your receipt displaying the item and the store name.
 Within 48 hours Ibotta will give you anywhere from $.25 cents to $5 depending on the offer.

 The great thing about receipt scanning apps is that they can be used on top of one another.
-Let’s say you find the same bottle of wine on the 3 apps listed here.
-That could easily get you $2 – $3 in cash back just by using all 3 of these apps.

 If you’re interested in maximizing your savings even more, check out our list of 11 apps like Ibotta that pay you to scan receipts.